xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 last_modified_at:   "2022-11-07"
 ---

-This is a preview of SEED Meltdown and Spectre Attack Labs.
+**This post guides through some background knowledge required in the SEED Meltdown and Spectre Attack Labs**.

+The security of user-space applications and the operating system kernel is essentially dependent upon memory protection.
+Security patches have been applied to prevent address information leakage.
+But address information can still be exploited *on the microarchitectural level* even if the operating system does its job.

-In 2017, it was discovered that many modern processors, including those from Intel and ARM, are vulnerable to attacks called **Meltdown**{: style="color: red"} (CVE-2017-5754) and **Spectre**{: style="color: red"} (CVE-2017-5753 and CVE-2017-5715).
+In 2017, it was discovered that many modern processors are vulnerable to attacks called **Meltdown**{: style="color: red"} (CVE-2017-5754) and **Spectre**{: style="color: red"} (CVE-2017-5753 and CVE-2017-5715).
 Meltdown allows a user-level program to read data stored inside the kernel memory, which causes a trap.
 But before the trap is issued, the instructions that follow the access leak the contents of the accessed memory through a cache covert channel.
-Spectre exploits a race condition vulnerability in the design of the speculative execution implemented in most CPUs (also including most AMD processors, unlike Meltdown), which allows a malicious program to read the data from the area that is not accessible to it.
+Meltdown vulnerability affects Intel x86 microprocessors and some ARM-based microprocessors.
+Spectre exploits a race condition vulnerability in the design of the speculative execution implemented in *most* CPUs, which allows a malicious program to read the data from the area that is not accessible to it.
 Unlike the Meltdown attack, the restricted area does not need to be inside the kernel; it can be in the same process space as the malicious program, making defending the Spectre attack much more difficult.

 <!-- excerpt-end -->